kasir-barati/react/.github/docs/components.md

 - The markup syntax you’ve seen above is called [`JSX`](./jsx.md).
 - Components can store information temporarily.
 For this we use [states](./state.md).

+## Lifecycle

+Components may:

+1. Mount: when it's added to the screen.
+2. Update: when it receives new props or state, usually in response to an interaction.
+3. Unmount: when it's removed from the screen.

 ## Props

 - Can pass properties to a component, things like objects, arrays, functions, and even JSX: